Configure Odoo with Nginx as a Reverse Proxy

 Open your text editor and create the following file:

-sudo nano /etc/nginx/sites-enabled/odoo.example.com
+sudo nano /etc/nginx/sites-available/odoo.example.com

 upstream odoo {